 We run the risk — that we see in so many multi-ethnic countries — of becoming just another internally tribalized nation at war with itself.
 We may face future growing division and internal conflict because of our growing diversity.

 Or — we can transform our diversity into an asset, and win and prosper as a country when everyone shares in the American dream.
-The results at KP — in a highly diverse situation for 200,000 very diverse people — tells us that becoming diverse (winning in diversity) is not only possible, but that we need to make celebrating diversity (winning) our commitment and our goal.
+The results at KP — in a highly diverse situation for 200,000 very diverse people — tells us that becoming diverse (winning in diversity) is not only possible, but also that we need to make celebrating diversity (winning) our commitment and our goal.
 The InterGroup books explain how to achieve this goal.
 The Institute for InterGroup Understanding, along with this website, were created to help us all succeed in those efforts.